A client wanted the wallpaper removed and the walls painted.

 - When the spackle is dry, sand your patches smooth.

-Walls that have been always papered may not have ever been caulked around the baseboards and other trim.
+Walls that were papered when the house was built may not have ever been caulked around the baseboards and other trim.
 You may have to caulk these seams to get a finished look to your paint job.
 Here's help: http://www.askthebuilder.com/716_How_To_Caulk_Baseboards.shtml

 Now your walls are ready for paint – a light, neutral, buyer-friendly color.